 These symptoms are usually mild and go away quickly.
 Tell your care provider if you have any of these symptoms during a nuclear stress test.

 How you prepare

-Your doctor will give you specific instructions on how to prepare for your nuclear stress test.
+Your health care provider tells you how to prepare for your nuclear stress test.

 Food and medications

 If you use an inhaler for asthma or other breathing problems, bring it to the test.
-Make sure your doctor and the health care team member monitoring your stress test know that you use an inhaler.
+Make sure your health care providers know that you use one.